What is a Scorebug? Definition, Examples, and How to Create Your Own

 History: When Did Scorebugs Start?

-The evolution happened quickly:
+The evolution moved fast:

 - 1992-1995: Simple text overlays, manually updated